SlachDevM/MRRG-Mobile/README.md

          Return Room cache
 ```

-When the API is unavailable, repositories transparently fall back to the local cache.
+When network connectivity is unavailable, repositories transparently fall back to the local Room cache.
+Authentication failures (401/403) are treated differently: the local session is cleared and the user is returned to the login screen to prevent access to protected cached data.

 The UI remains unaware of the data source and only displays an offline indicator when cached data is shown.

+---

+## Security

+MRRG-Mobile intentionally keeps business rules on the backend.

+Authentication is handled using JWT tokens issued by the Spring Boot backend.

+Sessions are automatically invalidated when the backend rejects authentication (401/403), preventing access to protected cached data.

+Android backups are disabled to prevent JWTs, cached jobs and synchronization data from being transferred to another device.

+Sensitive application data remains stored exclusively within the application's private storage.

 ---